 The program is open to all applicants with a bachelor's degree, regardless of the undergraduate field of study.
-Students without prior business course work will be required to take leveling courses in financial accounting. business statistics. microeconomics. finance. management, and marketing.
-Additionally, a front-end writing sample will be required of all students to determine if there is a need for developmental work.
+Students without prior business course work will be required to take leveling courses in financial accounting, business statistics, microeconomics, finance, management, and marketing.
+Additionally, a review of GMAT writing sub score will be used to determine if there is a need for developmental work.
 Students who earn less than a "C" in any leveling course will be dismissed from the program.
 Generally, graduate students are required to complete all leveling course requirements before enrolling in the first 500-level courses.
 In some instances, a student will be permitted to enroll in 500-level courses while completing the final leveling courses.

 All MBA students are required to take the Graduate Management Admissions Test (GMAT).
 An admission formula of 200 times the undergraduate GPA (4.000 system) plus the GMAT score will constitute a scaled admission score for each applicant.
 Students will be required to have at least a 1000 score on the admission formula and at least 400 on the GMAT examination.
+Students will not be allowed to enroll in more than six hours of graduate-level course work without being fully admitted to the program.